-Coming up for almost hundred and twenty years before today, Archibald Alec Leach was born in the West Country of England, on 18 January 1904.
+Coming into the world one hundred and twenty years before today, Archibald Alec Leach was born in the West Country of England, on 18 January 1904.
 The location, to be precise, a suburb called Horfield in the distinctly unglamorous milieu of provincial, post-Victorian Bristol.

 In part, this is a story of a marvellous construction: how he overcame the difficulties of a dysfunctional and unprivileged background to built a spectacular career that’s still celebrated over a century later.